For nutrition coaches

 Every client gets a new tab.
 Every week you paste in weights, photos, mood, sleep, and a note.
 You built a system that works for ten clients and breaks at thirty, and the spreadsheet is now the single biggest risk in your business.

-Meal plans are PDFs your clients never open twice
+You spend hours on meal plans clients never open twice

 Macro trackers turn your clients into calorie accountants